EnterpriseDB/tpa/docs/tpaexec-provision.md

 This command will produce lots of output (append ``-v``, ``-vv``, etc. to the command if you want even more verbose output).
 The output is also logged to ``ansible.log`` in the cluster directory.
-This can be overriden by setting environment variable `ANSIBLE_LOG_PATH` to the path and name of the desired logfile.
+This can be overriden by setting the environment variable `ANSIBLE_LOG_PATH` to the path and name of the desired logfile.

 If it completes without error, you may proceed to run